What to Eat in City Plaza: Poon Nah City

 City Plaza is a commercial centre that has been standing strong since 1972.
 With 18 floors high, It’s not difficult to look for what to eat in City Plaza because of its perfect location, which you can find at the intersection of the Tanjong Katong Estate and Geylang Road.

-This place is an example of the saying “don’t judge a book by its cover”.
+This place exemplifies the saying, “Don’t judge a book by its cover”.
 Because despite the shady exterior of the area, there are lots of great shops and stalls inside.

 Try to explore inside City Plaza to know and find out what to eat in City Plaza.